Body

 For further details, refer to Section 2.
 Custodial Funds within the Business and Financial Policies and Procedures.

-More Resources
+More Processes

 All Registered Student Organizations are required to follow the Student Org Payment Request process.
 The process ensures the student org has sufficient funds to proceed with department/on-campus purchases.
 This involves student orgs to submit documentation to the SOFC to request an on-campus purchase.
-Critical to this process is the role played by departments/on-campus vendors.
+Critical to this process is the role played by departments/on-campus vendor

 Student Orgs should consult with vendors on the cost of services desired to be received, projected venue expenses, or product(s) to be purchased.